Types of Transactions in SQL Server with Examples

 CREATE PROC SPAddCustommer AS BEGIN BEGIN TRANSACTION INSERT INTO Customer VALUES(3, 'CODE_3', 'Pam') INSERT INTO Customer VALUES(4, 'CODE_4', 'Sara') IF(@@ERROR > 0) BEGIN ROLLBACK TRANSACTION END ELSE BEGIN COMMIT TRANSACTION END END

-That’s it for today.
-In the next article, I am going to discuss Nested Transactions in SQL Server with examples.
-Here, in this article, I try to explain the Different Types of Transactions in SQL Server step by step with some examples.
-I hope you enjoy this article and understand the difference between Auto, Implicit, and Explicit mode of transactions in SQL Server.
+In the next article, I am going to discuss Nested Transactions in SQL Server with Examples.
+Here, in this article, I try to explain the Different Types of Transactions (Auto Commit, Implicit, and Explicit Mode of Transactions) in SQL Server with Examples.
+I hope you enjoy this Different Types of Transactions in SQL Server with Examples article and understand the difference between Auto, Implicit, and Explicit mode of transactions in SQL Server.